RiskThinking/work-samples/Bias-Correction.md

 4. Would you use different methods and datasets to downscale and bias-correct different variables?
 For example, temperature fields vs precipitation fields.
 5. Given enough resources (time, compute, and storage), what techniques/methodologies would you employ to achieve a better outcome?
 6. What techniques did you use, or could use, to make your process more efficient in terms of computational and storage requirements?

+## Submission

+Make sure you provide sufficient details about your chosen methodology, assumptions, and thought process.
+Feel free to use any programming language.
+Submit your response in the form of a Jupyter notebook, R Markdown, or something similar.
+Host your solution in an open source repository (e.g. GitHub).